hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

+A comma-separated list of allowed IP subnets.
+Peers whose IP addresses fall within the specified subnets are granted permission to interact with the node.
-Comma-separated array of allowed IP subnets.
-Enables node operators to nominate peers by their IP subnets.
-Default is null: no subnet-based peer permission restrictions will be applied.
+If not specified, no subnet-based peer permission restrictions are applied.

 ### `network`